Counseling

 This part of the world has seen great atrocities.
 The experience of trauma seems to permeate every corner.
 The words of Diane Langberg come to mind: “If we think carefully about the extensive natural disasters in our time such as earthquakes, hurricanes and tsunamis and combine those victims with the many manmade disasters – the violent inner cities, wars, genocides, trafficking, rapes, and child abuse we would have a staggering number.
 I believe that if we would stop and look out on suffering humanity we would begin to realize that trauma is perhaps the greatest mission field of the 21st century.”

-Our goal is to provide counseling that is Christ-centered, biblically-grounded, grace-based, and trauma-informed.
-We want to speak hope into the broken places.
+Our goal is to provide counseling that is theologically-centered, clinically-attentive, grace-based, holistically-minded, missions-aware, and trauma-informed

 Our counseling services are offered to anyone regardless of their background or way of life.
 No one is immune to life’s struggles.
 We live in the same broken world and experience the same heartaches.
 We are more alike than we are different.
 Our desire is to meet people where they are and offer wise and compassionate counseling.
 We want to help connect the riches of Christ to the realities of life by showing how God’s Word speaks into our suffering, our sin, and our confusion and gives real comfort, lasting change, and practical clarity for our lives.
 We don’t have to suffer in silence.
 We don’t have to walk alone.